-Our organizational management program is an accelerated program that creates a dynamic learning community for working adults and aids in the development of your ability to think critically, make decisions and solve problems ethically within your business.
+Our organizational management program is an online degree completion program that creates a dynamic learning community for working adults and aids in the development of your ability to think critically, make decisions and solve problems ethically within your business.

 Through Bluffton’s program, you'll enhance your communication skills, increase self-awareness and grow into the professional you strive to be.
 Our small class sizes and dedicated faculty ensure you are prepared for your next steps.

 - Attend class one evening per week via online virtual classroom

 - Participate in a weekly asynchronous online community forum

 To be admitted, you must have completed a minimum of 60 hours of transferable college credit and have a minimum 2.0-grade point average.
 Due to the interactive classroom environment, the student must have prior work experience.
 Preference is given to students 23 years of age or older.

 Courses are offered in a sequential schedule over 4 semesters that result in 48 semester hours of credit.
 A total of 122 semester hours is needed to graduate.
 Depending on the number of hours transferred, you may have additional hours to complete beyond your major.
 These additional semester hours may be obtained in several ways: courses taken at Bluffton or other institutions, testing through College Level Examination Program (CLEP), or DANTES Subject Standardized Tests (DSST).
 Our academic advisors are available to help you determine the best fit.

 Classes are offered one night a week via online virtual classroom, with classes starting in August and January.
 A cohort of students remain together throughout the entire program.
 Classes meet one evening per week from 6 to 10 p.m. in an online virtual classroom.